ramensoftware/windows-11-start-menu-styling-guide/Themes/FrostyGlass/README.md

 > **🔤 Important Note on Fonts:**
 > This theme uses specific fonts to achieve the clean, modern look shown in image_e6d7c2.png.
 Please install them before applying the mod:
 > * **Clock Font:** [Quicksand](https://fonts.google.com/specimen/Quicksand?preview.script=Latn)
-> * **Date Font:** Segoe UI (system font)
+> * **Date Font:** Segoe UI VF (system font)
 >
 > **How to apply them:**
 > Open the mod settings in Windhawk, scroll through the styles list to find the Lock Screen targets, and update the `FontFamily` property.
-You must use the **exact name of the font as it appears installed in your Windows system** (for example, in my setup I use `Quicksand SemiBold` for the clock and `Segoe UI` for the date).
+You must use the **exact name of the font as it appears installed in your Windows system** (for example, in my setup I use `Quicksand SemiBold` for the clock and `Segoe UI VF` for the date).

 ---